patshaughnessy/patshaughnessy.github.io/posts/2021-11-29-find-your-languages-primitives.markdown

 machine level instructions!

-But Crystal surprised me - I expected to see a set of primitive array functions like we have in Ruby but I was wrong.
+But Crystal surprised me - I expected to see a set of primitive array functions like we have in Ruby, but I was wrong.
 Instead, I learned that Crystal supports pointers, just like C or other low level languages do.
 I discovered that Crystal, unlike Ruby, might be an appropriate choice for low level systems programming tasks.
 And I was able to learn all of this, along with the array